Material on YAML configuration files

 β Conclusion

-is an important configuration file format used in many modern projects.- It is easy to read and write, but very sensitive to indentation.
+- It is easy to read and write, but very sensitive to indentation.

 - Understanding YAML will help you when working with Jekyll, GitHub Actions, Netlify, and other tools.